-Chief Deputy wants to run for Jasper County Sheriff
+Chief deputy wants to run for Jasper County sheriff

-Gary Morris, the current Chief Deputy for the Sheriff’s office, now wants to throw his hat into the ring.
+Gary Morris, the current chief deputy for the Jasper County Sheriff’s office, now wants to throw his hat into the ring.

 Current Sheriff Chris Malphrus lost his bid for re-election in the Democratic primary to Donald Hipp.